MaxProPlus/taskmanager/README.md

 ### Start the web server:

-   revel run myapp
+   revel run taskmanager

-### Go to http://localhost:9000/ and you'll see:
+### Go to http://localhost:9025/ and you'll see:

     "It works"